 - No party, picnic or excursion may be held without the prior consent of the Principal.

 - The engagement of private tutors may prove injurious to real progress and should not be made without consulting the Principal.

 - Parents and guardians are not allowed to see their children during school hours.
 They may meet the teacher by previous appointment or after class hours.
-Parents have no access to classroom or teacher’s room unless it is an Open House Day.
+Parents can access the classrooms or teachers on Open House Days or when invited by the school.

 - A record of the addresses of parent or guardians is maintained in the school office and parents are requested to communicate any change without delay.